csomakk/IWatchSeriez/README.md

 - remove .nfo, .srt, .sfv, sample
 - multiple tabs, to track multiple seriez at once.
 - recieve last aired episode info, and possible airing date of next episode.
+- IMDB, OMDB, TVDB, Rottentomatoes connection

+#Future plans
+I plan to keep the program updated, so if you have any suggestion, feel free to contact me at csomakk@gmail.com planned features:
+- retina display
+- sync with mobile (this will need lots of resources)
+- settings panel
+- other enhancements

 #Pro tip:
 Use 'N' keyboard shortcut to mark watched, and start playing next video

 #Help me!
-Please add any issue you find, and feel free to comment on the program here, or in email at csomakk@gmail.com
+Please add any issue you find, and feel free to comment on the program here, or in email at csomakk@gmail.com, and If this program made your life easier, please send a tip on https://www.gittip.com/csomakk/

 #FOR DEVS:
 I Watch Seriez is written in Adobe/Apache Flex 4.6.0.
 I personally use IntelliJIdea12 Ultimate as an IDE, I've included the project settings in this repo.
 Anybody is free to add anything, or contact me with questions at csomakk@gmail.com

-Also, feel free to visit my blog at http://codingmetaphors.com/

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/csomakk/IWatchSeriez/trend.png)](https://bitdeli.com/free "Bitdeli Badge")